 It’s a hard walk down and an even harder three hour hike back up.
 Straight up.

-Before booking this hike, the Adventure Concierge (their word) asked me a bunch of questions, trying to discern my fitness..
+Before booking this hike, the Adventure Concierge (their word) asked me a bunch of questions, trying to discern my fitness.
 “This is a difficult hike.
 Have you ever hiked before?
 How is the altitude for you?
 Have you taken first our easier hike?”

 “Yeah, yeah, yeah.
 I like to hike.
 Spent three weeks in the Italian Dolomites this summer hiking.
 I live in Colorado at twice the elevation..”
 I huffed dismissively.
 “When can I go?”

-The cool ancient falaj irrigation system still in use today, funneling the cool water from hidden springs down to where it can bring life to this desolate canyon.
+This cool ancient falaj irrigation system still in use today, funneling the cool water from hidden springs down to where it can bring life to this desolate canyon.

 I don’t know what it was, perhaps I was having a sugar coma from eating too many of those super sweet Omani dates, but I was completely dead on the way back out.
 At the end, I was only ably to climb about ten feet at a time before having to stop to catch my breath.
-My thighs had completely given up.

 When I crawled out of the SUV and walked back in, Tarack, the Adventure Concierge asked “Well, how was it?”
 “I failed, miserably.
 But it was amazing.”